Mokaalet/DataViz_Final-Project_HeartFit/README.md

 # 5. Bivarate Visualizations
 Swarm Plot
 Scatter Plot

-Box Plot
-# 6. Exploring Additional Variables - Heart Disease, Age, and Sex
+# 6. Exploring Additional Variables
+Box Plot: Heart Disease, Age, and Sex
+Box Plot: Heart Disease, BMI, and Sex

 # 7. Correlation Analysis
+Spearman Correlation Matrix

 # 8. Interactive Dashboards - Jupyter Widgets
+i) BMI and Heart Disease - This interactive dashboard creates a dropdown menu where the user can select different BMI categories, and the scatter plot will dynamically update based on the users BMI category selection.

+ii) Weight and Heart Disease - This interactive dashboard creates a slider where the user can select different weights, and the scatterplot will dynamically update based on the users selected weight.

 # 9. Conclusion
+## Statistical Tests:
+1. Chi-square Statistic
+2. Mann-Whitney U Statistic

-# 10. Recommendation
+# 10. Recommendations
+1. Develop Gender-Tailored Interventions
+2. Explore other Gender-Related Factors
+3. Explore Additional Variables